 Winner: iPad Air

-If you’re working with graphics-intensive applications or crave a superior gaming experience, iPad Air’s M3 chip brings Apple’s advanced graphics architecture to the table for the first time.
+If you’re working with graphics-intensive applications or crave a superior gaming experience, iPad Air’s M4 chip brings Apple’s advanced graphics architecture to the table.
 This includes support for dynamic caching, mesh shading, and ray tracing, all of which elevate graphics-heavy tasks like 3D rendering and gaming.

 iPad (A16)’s chip, while also fast, lacks the advanced graphics features that iPad Air’s chip delivers.
 It may be fine for casual gamers or creative types, but professionals will want the high-tech features iPad (A16) has to offer.